CERT/CC

 DESCRIPTION

-The number of bins printed can be specified as a fixed value (e.g., print 10 bins), as a threshold (print bins whose byte count is less than 400), or as a percentage of the total volume across all bins (print bins who that contain at least 10% of all the packets).
+Where rwstats and rwuniq differ is that rwstats sorts by the primary aggregate value.
+Specifically, once all the SiLK Flow records are read, rwstats sorts the bins by the primary aggregate value in either decreasing order (for a top-N list) or increasing order (for a bottom-N list).
+The ordering of bins that have the same primary aggregate value is arbitrary.
+The bins are printed as text, and the number of bins to print may be specified as a fixed value (e.g., print 10 bins), as a threshold (print bins whose byte count is greater than 400), or as a percentage of the total volume across all bins (print bins that contain at least 10% of all the packets).

 OPTIONS